Injury Prevention Eureka, MO

 Muscle Imbalance

-Muscle balance is essential to maintaining healthy joints and preventing injury.
-Imbalance can cause an overreliance on one muscle group, causing it to perform actions it cannot do safely.
-It can also lead to poor posture, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher probability of injury.
-Injuries can be caused by inadequate muscle balance in relation to other muscle groups, such as having a strong chest and weak back, or in the same muscle group, such as the four muscles in the rotator cuff having different levels of strength.
+Muscle balance is key to maintaining healthy joints and staving off injury.
+Imbalance can lead to dependency on one set of muscles, which may cause your body to use it in a way it shouldn’t.
+It can also lead to poor posture, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher likelihood of injury.
+Muscle imbalance can refer to insufficient muscle balance in relation to other muscle groups, such as having a strong bicep and weak tricep, or within muscle groups, such as the four muscles in the rotator cuff having different levels of strength.
 Muscle imbalance can lead to:

-Personalized injury prevention with our professional physical therapists in Eureka, MO will ensure that your muscles are at optimal proportional strength.
+Personalized injury prevention with our certified physical therapists in Eureka, MO will bring balance to your muscles.

 Movement Dysfunction

 Movement dysfunction can result in poor balance and impede your body’s ability to naturally perform functional movements, increasing your risk of injury.
-Problems in your nervous system, inflammation, previous injuries, and muscle imbalance call all contribute to movement dysfunction.
+Neurological issues, swelling, previous injuries, and muscle imbalance call all contribute to movement dysfunction.
 Symptoms include:

 • Joint mobility limitations